-The overall objective of the proposed Mbeya - Tunduma - Sumbawanga 400kV overhead transmission line project is to achieve sustainable development of the rural areas of the country as well as support rural electrification for productive activities in an environmentally sustainable way that will generate more income and thus reduce poverty.
+The overall objective of the proposed Mbeya - Tunduma - Sumbawanga 400kV overhead transmission line project including ~4km segment of TL from Tunduma S/S to TanZam border is to achieve sustainable development of the rural areas of the country as well as support rural electrification for productive activities in an environmentally sustainable way that will generate more income and thus reduce poverty.
 The proposed project is intended to provide supply reliability and security to the towns located along its course.
+Moreover, the interconnection with the Zambia national grid will lead to business opportunities to TANESCO and will ensure Tanzania to have reliable and stable power.